KATBlackCoder/LudoLingo/README.md

 - **Use spot instances:** Save up to 80% on costs with RunPod spot pricing
 - **Auto-shutdown:** Configure auto-shutdown after inactivity to avoid unnecessary charges
 - **Right-size your instance:** Choose the minimum VRAM needed for your model
-- **Storage optimization:** Use exactly 60GB for both models or 40GB for single model to minimize costs
+- **Storage optimization:** Use exactly 40GB for single model to minimize costs
 - **Batch processing:** Process multiple translations in one session to maximize efficiency
 - **Persistent storage:** Consider using RunPod's persistent storage to keep your models and avoid re-downloading them each time